Beyond the poppy: a new method of opium production

 Martin and Dueber are conscious of the serious implications of their discovery: it allows for the potential of “home-brewing” opioids.
 They are calling for regulators and law enforcement officials to pay close attention.

-Partners in research: Co-authors on the Nature Chemical Biology study are Zachary Russ and Andrew Gonzales from UC Berkeley's Department of Bioengineering, and Lauren Narcross from Concordia University's Department of Biology.
+Partners in research: Co-authors on the Nature Chemical Biology study are Zachary Russ and Andrew Gonzales from UC Berkeley's Department of Bioengineering and Lauren Narcross from Concordia University's Department of Biology.
 Co-authors of the PLoS ONE study are Elena Fossati, Lauren Narcross, Andy Ekins and Jean-Pierre Falgueyret from Concordia University's Department of Biology.
-The research was made possible in part by funding from Genome Canada and Génome Québec.